-The castle has been standing here since 1068 when William the Conqueror first had the castle built.
-Over the many years the castle has transformed.
+The castle has been standing here since 1068, when William the Conqueror first had the castle built.
+Over many years, the castle has transformed.
 Thomas de Beauchamp was the owner during the late 14th Century and completed an extensive building project that involved improving the castle’s defences.
-A large gatehouse, a barbican, and the two massive towers that are a popular feature of this castle today.
+A large gatehouse, a barbican, and the two massive towers are popular features of this castle today.

-As the need for defence declined over the years the main living quarters were converted into palatial residence.
-The Earls of Warwick were the owners of the castle up until 1978 when the Tussaud’s Group purchased it.
+As the need for defence declined over the years, the main living quarters were converted into palatial residences.
+The Greville family lived from 1604 until 1978, when the Tussaud’s Group purchased it.
 The Tussaud’s Group paid for extensive renovation and now use it as a home for their waxworks that depict life in the castle during several periods of history.

 The display of armoury at the castle is the second most significant collection.
 The Tower of London is the first.

 Ghost Hunts in West Midlands

 Anyone wanting to visit Warwick Castle needs to book their tickets in advance.
 This can be done online, over the phone.
 Tickets for the Castle Entry only are £16 for those 3+, under 3’s and carers go free.

 For access to the Castle Dungeons, you will need to book the Dungeons and Castle Entry.
 Dungeons tickets are £10 for those 5 and over.

 The castle is open 7 days a week, 10am – 4pm.